sartography/SpiffWorkflow/doc/bpmn/advanced.rst

 - :code:`find_all_spec`: Returns a mapping of name -> :code:`BpmnWorkflowSpec` for all processes used in all files that have been provided to the parser at that point.
 - :code:`get_process_dependences`: Returns a list of process IDs referenced by the provided process ID
-- :code:`get_dmn_dependencies`: Returns a list of DMN IDs referenced byt he provided process ID
+- :code:`get_dmn_dependencies`: Returns a list of DMN IDs referenced by the provided process ID

 Serialization